11 winter wellness tips you should follow this season

 This is especially important during the busy holiday season when there tends to be a lot of distractions and disruptions of the usual family routine.
 Keep potentially dangerous toys, food, drinks, household items and poisons (including medication) out of children’s reach.
-Be aware of age limits on children’s toys as you’re shopping for holiday gifts.
+Be aware of age limits on children’s toys whenever you’re shopping for gifts.

 9. Practice fire safety.